jrief/django-formset/docs/source/date-time-range.rst

 	    template_name = "form.html"
 	    success_url = "/success"

+Here we use the :class:`formset.widgets.DateTimeRangeDualPicker` widget, which shows two separate calendar sheets for entering the lower and upper date.
+Having to enter two timestamps using one calendar sheet, can be tricky.
+Therefore it is recommended to use this widget to facilitate the input of timestamps.

 When using the calendar picker in hour mode, there is one more thing to consider: After the starting date has been selected, the calendar picker will show the an additional cell named "24h" or "12am".
 This is so that the user can select end of day and doesn't have to navigate to the next day and chose midnight there.

+.. note:: The view uses the :class:`formset.calendar.CalendarResponseMixin` to render the calendar,
+	which is rendered by the server.
+This mixin is not required if you use the :class:`formset.widgets.DateTimeRangeTextbox` widget.

 Applying Context to the Calendar